Africa Express (organization): History

 In 2013, as a response to extremists banning music in the north of Mali, Albarn, Eno and others went to the country to collaborate and record with local musicians, with profits from the resultant Maison Des Jeunes album to be used to build a studio in Bamako.
 The group Songhoy Blues from Timbuktu were found living in a one room shack in Bamako during the trip and the release subsequently launched an international career for the act.

 In addition to expanding the Western audience for African music, Africa Express projects have also influenced the artistic output of the musicians taking part.
 The Red Hot Chili Peppers 2011 song Ethiopia was based on their member Flea's experiences in Ethiopia with Africa Express.
 Brian Eno, Django Django's David Maclean, and Franz Ferdinand's Alex Kapranos have also spoken of artistic outcomes arising from their involvement.

-In 2018, UK-based musicians Petite Noir and Nabihah Iqbal shared their contracts publicly after working on an Africa Express project in South Africa.
-The artists complained that the contracts saw all money raised from their work going to the organization with no future royalties to be paid out to them.
+In 2018 UK-based musician Nabihah Iqbal shared her contract publicly after working on an Africa Express project in South Africa.
+The artist complained that the contract saw all recording royalties raised from their work going to the organization with no future record royalties to be paid out to them.
 Africa Express responded by explaining that on their projects, all travel, food, and accommodation costs are covered for the Western acts involved, who in turn are asked to donate their time and potential recording royalties arising from the completed work and that their contracts are negotiable.
 They state that the African artists involved are under different contracts where they are paid for their time, and that any profits arising go back into the artists and the promotion of African music.

-Africa Express Limited is registered at Companies House in the UK with the directors listed as Ian Birrell, Jason Walsh, Stephen Budd, Remi Kabaka Jr. (aka Russel Hobbs of Gorillaz) and Robin Aitken.
+Africa Express Limited is registered at Companies House in the UK with the directors listed as Ian Birrell, Remi Kabaka Jr. (aka Russel Hobbs of Gorillaz), Lauren Roth de Wolf, Jason Walsh and Robin Aitken.